Tommy Lee Sparta: Personal life

-Russell was born in 1987 and grew up in Flanker an unofficial residential community located just east of Sangster International Airport in Montego Bay.
-He has 4 sisters and an older brother.
-One sister, Denise Baker, lives in Allentown, PA with her husband Kirk Baker, Russell's older cousin Andrew Henry and his five children: Darion "Deejay" Henry, the eldest, Donovan "Popatime" Henry and Gerard Henry.
+Russell was born in 1987 and grew up in Flankers, an unofficial residential community located just east of Sangster International Airport in Montego Bay.

 Russell obtained an American Visa in June 2014.
-Tommy Lee Sparta says that he only "pree music" in his 2013 sting performance.

-He describes his upbringing as difficult, having lost his father at the age of 9.
+He described his upbringing as difficult, having lost his father at the age of 9.
 Russell attended Anchovy High School in the nearby town of Anchovy.
-He had his first child at the age of 14 while he was in eighth grade by his high school sweetheart, Donna who was then in the eleventh grade.
+He had his first child at the age of 14 while he was in eighth grade with his high school sweetheart, Donna, who was then in the eleventh grade.